gardener/gardener-extension-provider-aws/docs/usage/dual-stack-ingress.md

 For more details see [AWS Load Balancer Documentation - Network Load Balancer](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.4/guide/service/nlb/).

-## DNS Considerations to prevent Downtime during a dual-stack Migration
+## DNS Considerations to Prevent Downtime During a Dual-Stack Migration

 In case the migration of an existing service is desired, please check if there are DNS entries directly linked to the corresponding load balancer.
-The migrated load balancer will directly have a new domain name, which will not be ready in the beginning.
+The migrated load balancer will have a new domain name immediately, which will not be ready in the beginning.
 Therefore, a direct migration of the domain name entries is not desired as it may cause a short downtime, i.e. domain name entries without backing IP addresses.